TheLucas777/ubisoft-api/README.md

 ### 📞 Contacts
-If you have any question regarding to this package, feel free to be in touch with me!
+If you have any questions regarding this package, feel free to be in touch with me!

 Discord: `Script#0001`